nopSolutions/nopCommerce-Docs/en/developer/tutorials/coding-standards.md

   protected int testField;
   ```

-- All other code elements such as variables, method parameters and class fields (except open ones) are named in camelCase notation.
+- All other code elements such as variables, method parameters, and class fields (except open ones) are named in camelCase notation.

   ```csharp
   //Right